Piggy in the Middle: farming with heart

 other, spanning around 250 acres between them.

-Piggy’s free-ranging pigs are a mixture of heritage breeds chosen specifically for their individual characteristics.
-They include Berkshire, Duroc, Landrace and Saddle Back.
-By cross-breeding the pigs, the Maynes have created what they dub a “super pig” – one with great marbling with the right amount of fat coverage.
+Piggy in the Middle’s free-ranging pigs are a mixture of heritage breeds chosen specifically for their individual characteristics.
+They include Berkshire, Duroc, Landrace and Saddleback.
+By cross-breeding the pigs, the Maynes have created what they dub a “super pig”.
+It has great marbling with the right amount of fat coverage.
 The pigs are free to roam around and forage for food, and are provided with plenty of mud for wallowing, which lets them exercise their inherent “pigginess”.
 All this joyous, healthy living has led to pigs that produce juicy, well-marbled, boldly-flavoured meat.

 The PROOF is in the eating